specsolutions/specsync-for-tfs-documentation/features/push-features/customization-ignoring-marked-test-case-steps.md

 }
 ```

 Multiple Test Case step prefix can be listed in the `ignoredPrefixes` setting.
-The prefixes are matched in a case insensitive way.&#x20;
+The prefixes are matched in a case insensitive way.

 The ignores steps are moved to the top when the push command updates the Test Case.